jasoncolburne/arad/documentation/design/domain-data.md

-By decoupling these models through a repository layer abstraction, we are free to choose an entirely different implementation for the data model (this is sometimes required for performance or cost reasons as scale increases), or even an entirely different underling infrastructure.
+By decoupling these models through a repository layer abstraction, we are free to choose an entirely different implementation for the data model (this is sometimes required for performance or cost reasons as scale increases), or even an entirely different underlying infrastructure.
 The service layer interface will not change in this case, and application/endpoint code that calls it will not need modification.

 ## Domain Model